Shamsul Huda Chaudhury

-Shamsul Huda Chaudhury (1 May 1920 – 15 February 2000) was a Bangladeshi politician, mass-media administrator, minister and two time Speaker of the Bangladesh Jatiya Sangsad.
+Shamsul Huda Chaudhury (1 May 1920 – 15 February 2000) was a Bangladeshi politician, mass-media administrator, minister, and two-time speaker of the Bangladesh Jatiya Sangsad.

 Early life

 Chaudhury was born on 1 May 1920 in Sufi, Birbhum, West Bengal, British India.
 In 1941, he graduated with a B.A. from the Presidency College, Kolkata.
-He also got M.A. and LL.B.
-Degree from the Aligarh Muslim University.
-From 1943 to 1944, he was the Vice President of Aligarh University Students Union.
-He was the President of All Bengal Muslim Students League.
-He was a successful debater in his student life and awards for his debate performances.
-In 1943, he was awarded with the Sir Morris Goar Trophy in the All India Debate competition.
+He also got an M.A. and LL.B. degree from the Aligarh Muslim University.
+From 1943 to 1944, he was the vice president of Aligarh University Students Union.
+He was the president of the All Bengal Muslim Students League.
+He was a successful debater in his student life and won awards for his debate performances.
+In 1943, he was awarded the Sir Morris Goar Trophy in the All India Debate competition.

 Career

-Chaudhury was the regional director of All India Radio and after the Partition of India in 1948, he joined the Pakistan Radio.
-He was also the Deputy Director of tourism department.
-He was the founder Director of Pakistan International Airlines and the Chief of Public Relations of East Pakistan Industrial Development Corporation.
+Chaudhury was the regional director of All India Radio, and after the Partition of India in 1948, he joined the Pakistan Radio.
+He was also the deputy director of the tourism department.
+He was the founder director of Pakistan International Airlines and the chief of public relations of East Pakistan Industrial Development Corporation.

-In 1970, Chaudhury was the Secretary-General, East Pakistan of the Convention Muslim League (CML).
-He stood as a CML candidate in the 1970 Pakistani general election, and was elected Member of the National Assembly (MNA) for constituency Mymensingh-XI.
+In 1970, Chaudhury was the secretary-general, East Pakistan, of the Convention Muslim League (CML).
+He stood as a CML candidate in the 1970 Pakistani general election, and was elected member of the national assembly (MNA) for constituency Mymensingh-XI.

-He served as the Chairman of Bangladesh Broadcasting Inquiry Commission in 1976.
-He was appointed Advisor to the Information Ministry in 1977.
-Chaudhury was elected as the Member of the Parliament in 1979.
-He served as the Minister of Information, Minister of Youth and Sports, Minister of Cultural Affairs, Minister of Religious Affairs, Minister of Railways, and Minister of Planning.
-He was elected the Member of the Parliament for the second time in 1986 and became the Speaker of Jatiya Sangsad.
-He served a second term as Speaker of Jatiya Sangsad for the second time from 1986 to April 1991.
+He served as the chairman of the Bangladesh Broadcasting Inquiry Commission in 1976.
+He was appointed advisor to the Information Ministry in 1977.
+Chaudhury was elected as a member of the parliament in 1979.
+He served as the minister of information, minister of youth and sports, minister of cultural affairs, minister of religious affairs, minister of railways, and minister of planning.
+He was elected a member of parliament for the second time in 1986 and became the speaker of the Jatiya Sangsad.
+He served a second term as speaker of the Jatiya Sangsad for the second time from 1986 to April 1991.